-The growth animation is buttery smooth and you can grow trees as slow as you like.
-But when using twigs, keep in mind that new ones pop into existence every year.
-For bigger twigs, higher speeds work best.
+Although the growth animation is smooth and you can grow trees as slow as you like, keep in mind that when using twigs, new ones pop into existence every year.
+With twigs, higher timelapse speeds work best.

 It’s great fun to grow trees that react to their environment – many effects that can be simulated this way.
 But still one of the most popular feature request was to have more flexibility in this area.

 As a side effect to growth animation, you can now even animate your force objects through time.
 This only works when you enable Record and set Interval to 1.
 Have fun with that!

 Growing inside a shape, both attracting, deflecting and blocking growth.
 When growing in a shape like this, it’s best to disable bending.

 Another improvement to this area is in the falloff of forces.
 Attract and deflect now have a realistic quadratic falloff.

 Trees not only look better – you also feel more in control while tweaking your trees.
 A number of strikingly small additions tie it all together.
 Extremes like weeping willows, quaking aspens and slender conifers are easier to create and tweak, and they now grow more natural than ever before.

 Probably the biggest change in this release has a profound impact on how your trees grow.
 In short: the vigor of a branch is now corrected to last year’s growth.
 When a branch has barely grown in length, it has less leaf area, and this means that there is less energy to grow buds for the next generation of branches.
 This makes it much harder for a new side shoot to become a strong lead branch.
 To escape the initial suppression imposed by their leader, only the most successful and brightest branches will survive the cut.